 The Internet offers a global marketplace for consumers and businesses.
 But crooks also recognize the potentials of cyberspace.
-The same scams that have been conducted by mail and phone can now be found on the World Wide Web and in email, and new cyberscams are emerging.
-It's sometimes hard to tell the difference between reputable online sellers and criminals who use the Internet to rob people.
-You can protect yourself by learning how to recognize the danger signs of fraud.
+The same scams that have been conducted by mail and phone can now be found on the Internet and in email.
+Protect yourself by learning how to recognize the danger signs of fraud.

 To help protect yourself against debit card fraud, follow these steps.
 Be sure to review your account information online every day to confirm that your transactions are correct.

 The FBI issued a series of reminders and tips for online shoppers to avoid becoming victims during the holiday season, including: